Federal Food, Drug, and Cosmetic Act: Food coloring

-The FD&C Act is perhaps best known by the consumer because of its use in the naming of food coloring additives, such as "FD&C Yellow No. 6".
+The FD&C Act is perhaps best known to consumers because of its use in the naming of food coloring additives, such as "FD&C Yellow No. 6".
 The Act made the certification of some food color additives mandatory.
 The FDA lists nine FD&C (Food, Drugs & Cosmetics) certified color additives for use in foods in the United States, and numerous D&C (Drugs & Cosmetics) colorings allowed only in drugs for external application or cosmetics.
 Color additives derived from natural sources, such as vegetables, minerals or animals, and artificial counterparts of natural derivatives, are exempt from certification.
 Both artificial and naturally derived color additives are subject to rigorous standards of safety before their approval for use in foods.

 Certifiable colors

 Food additives

 The FFDCA requires producers of food additives to demonstrate to a reasonable certainty that no harm will result from the intended use of an additive.
 If the FDA finds an additive to be safe the agency issues a regulation specifying the conditions under which the additive may be safely used.